Affiliate links on SoundGuys may earn us a commission. Learn more.

 If you’ve never owned a set of planar magnetic or electrostatic cans, every set of headphones you’ve ever owned likely works through some iteration of what’s called a dynamic speaker element.
 This simply means that it moves, with the help of a metal coil and electromagnetism.
 These speaker elements are based off of century-plus old technology, and while they’re very good: they aren’t anywhere near as good as electrostatic headphones.

-This is because dynamic speaker elements will often have (relatively) high levels of distortion due to the fact that they are much bulkier and slower to move than electrostatic elements.
-Because they can’t move as fast as electrostatic headphones, they often introduce harmonic issues as a result of needing a physical element moving through space at a slower speed.
+This is because dynamic speaker elements will often have (relatively) high levels of distortion due to the fact that they are much bulkier than electrostatic elements.
+They often introduce harmonic components as a result of physical limitations.
 We’re at a point in history where these problems aren’t really immediately audible as much as they used to be, but the audio purist will want to invest in electrostatic headphones because they offer a dramatically more distortion-free sound.

 How do you use the E/90x Electrostatic energizer?